jappies/Sombrero_bot/README.md

   <content>
 ## Sombrero_bot

-Sombrero bot is a simple telegram bot that looks at faces in a picture and places a sombrero on top of there head.
+Sombrero bot is a simple telegram bot that looks at faces in a picture and places a sombrero on top of their head.

 ## Installation
 Before this bot can be used please install: